-As a tech expert who has spent over a decade with my hands inside countless machines, I know the frustration of asking, can you change the video card in a laptop when your performance starts to lag.
+As a tech expert who has spent years with my hands inside countless machines, I know the frustration of asking, can you change the video card in a laptop when your performance starts to lag.
 Your games stutter, your video renders crawl, and the big question looms: Can you just swap out the graphics card like you would on a desktop?
-The short answer is almost always no, but the long answer is far more interesting and crucial for making a smart decision.

-The Direct Answer: For over 99% of modern laptops, the answer is a firm NO. Your Graphics Processing Unit (GPU) is permanently soldered to the motherboard. |
+For over 99% of modern laptops, the answer is a firm NO. Your Graphics Processing Unit (GPU) is permanently soldered to the motherboard.

 1. Can you change the video card in a laptop?
 Why most laptop GPUs are not upgradable